Webbanditten/ROOM-O-MATIC/docs/habbo_client/understanding_the_variables_file.md

 Default `1` (Anything goes)

 `client.version.id` is used within the `hh_entry.cct` which is where most of the login logic is handled.
 It specifically used when the client initiates the method `startSession` which only happens if the client to server communication is encrypted which most likely isn't the case for you if you're using Kepler.

-Where Kepler to have encryption enabled and the `client.version.id` is not the same on the server-side it will prompt the client with text `alert_old_client` which is defined in the `external_texts`.
+Were Kepler to have encryption enabled and the `client.version.id` is not the same on the server-side it will prompt the client with text `alert_old_client` which is defined in the `external_texts`.

 ## client.window.title
 Default `Habbo Hotel`